Bhagavata Purana: Manuscripts

-Contrary to the western cultural tradition of novelty, poetic or artistic license with existing materials is a strong tradition in Indian culture, a 'tradition of several hundred years of linguistic creativity.
-There are variations of original manuscripts available for each Purana, including the Srimad Bhagavatam.
-The common manuscript for translations of the Bhagavata Purana - seemingly used by both Swami Prabhupada and Bibek Debroy- is the Bhāgavatamahāpurāṇam (Nag Publishers, Delhi), a reprint of Khemraj Shri Krishnadas' manuscript (Venkateshvara Press, Bombay).
-In regards to variances in Puranic manuscripts, academic Dr. Gregory Bailey states:
+Poetic or artistic license with existing materials is a strong tradition in Indian culture, a 'tradition of several hundred years of linguistic creativity.
+There are variations of original manuscripts available for some Purana, The common manuscript for translations of the Bhagavata Purana – seemingly used by both Swami Prabhupada and Bibek Debroy – is the Bhāgavatamahāpurāṇam a reprint of Khemraj Shri Krishnadas' manuscript.
+In regard to variances in Puranic manuscripts, Gregory Bailey states: